pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 at a time, the proportions of the page will still control the proportions of the film

-Single Frame 35mm.
-Film

-Page in First Position
-diameters reduction

-Second Position
-diameters reduction

-Third Position
-diameters reduction

-Double Frame 35mm.
-Film

-Page in First Position
-diameters reduction ear

-Second Position
-diameters reduction sens

-Third Position
-diameters reduction
+{% include figure.html fig="ee" %}

 {% include pagebreak.html canvas=306 %} image, which will always be a rectangle
 with the long side one-third to one-half longer than the short side.